 You may need to obtain certain business licenses and permits.
 These permits and licenses can vary based on the state and town where the business is located.
 Check with your state for specific license and permit requirements for your 3D printing business.
-Some other common local, state and federal registrations an 3D printing business may need include a sales tax permit and an Employer Identification Number.
+Some other common local, state, and federal registrations a 3D printing business may need include a sales tax permit and an Employer Identification Number.

 Step 6: Find Financing